Close Grip Dumbbell Bench Press Strength Standards Calculator

 The standard is stricter than a regular dumbbell bench press because the elbows stay closer to the torso and the press is judged as a triceps-biased flat-bench dumbbell movement.
 Wide flared dumbbell bench reps, dumbbell floor press reps, squeeze press reps, hex press reps, barbell close-grip bench reps, machine presses, and assisted reps are not the same test.

-Men’s Close Grip Dumbbell Bench Press Strength Standards
+Men’s Strength Standards

 | Bodyweight | Novice | Intermediate | Advanced | Elite | Stretch |